 Become A Member

-The choir currently has vacancies in all voices, particularly tenors and basses.
 We are a well-established and friendly choir and while experienced choral singers will find much to inspire them, we also welcome anyone with a desire to sing.
-Rehearsals are held on Wednesday evenings from 7.30 to 9.30 p.m. under the direction of Jonathan Dodd at the Methodist church, Grammar School Road, North Walsham.
+Rehearsals are held on Wednesday evenings from 7.30 to 9.30 p.m. under the direction of Jonathan Dodd at the Catholic Church of the Sacred Heart, Norwich Road, North Walsham.

 If you would like more details, then please follow This Link